What is FutureVU?

 While academic and student residential building projects on campus are driven by the Academic Strategic Plan, and the academic and research mission of the university, the FutureVU land use plan provides a consistent strategy and guiding principles necessary for the realization of all capital projects and changes to the built environment.

 More recently, FutureVU, the overarching campus planning process, was expanded to be a more holistic model, developing the spaces on campus and investing in the initiatives that support the people who live, work and learn in them.

 A Framework for the Future

-FutureVU provides a framework for the development of campus for the next 20 to 30 years, while considering core themes such as diversity and inclusion, environmental sustainability, connectivity and community enhancement, increased development and traffic around campus and preservation of the historic park-like setting.
-FutureVU is guided by those values that directly relate to Vanderbilt’s core mission of teaching, research and discovery.
-Through FutureVU, the university will ensure the fundamental principles its community cherishes as an institution are manifest in the campus’ physical surroundings.
+FutureVU provides a framework for the future of Vanderbilt, while considering core themes such as inclusion and accessibility, sustainability, transportation and mobility, connectivity and community enhancement, engagement with surrounding communities, and preservation of the historic park-like setting.
+These themes are guided by values that directly relate to Vanderbilt’s core mission of teaching, research and discovery.

 For accessible text from the infographics in the gallery above, please click here.